16 Nov AUSTRALIA WILDFIRE FUND

 In The Field

 Aussie Ark is still in the field, assessing populations of Australian wildlife, relocating those in need, and providing veterinary care to those that are suffering.
 Below are some of the projects assisting our wildlife in need:

-Experts report over 30% of Koalas in NSW have been decimated in fires.
+Experts report over 30% of Koalas in NSW have perished in the fires.
 We can not bring them back.
 We can not save the Koalas we have already lost.
-But we can save what Koalas remain.
-We can provide them with a future.
+But what we can do is save the Koalas that remain and provide them with a secure future.

-Aussie Ark has been in the development stages well before the current Wildfire crisis, due to their ongoing loss of habitat and decline in populations.
-The recent environmental tragedy have highlighted the need for a long-term sanctuary for our most iconic species.
-Somewhere that includes critical Koala habitat, and long-term protection from the threats they face in the wild.
+Aussie Ark has been in the development stages of Koala Ark well before the recent Wildfire crisis, due to their ongoing loss of habitat and decline in populations.
+The recent environmental tragedy has highlighted the need for a long-term sanctuary for our most iconic species.
+Somewhere that includes critical Koala habitat and long-term protection from the threats they face in the wild.

 Koala Ark will provide sanctuary for up to 1,500 individual Koalas.
 Aussie Ark has secured 5,750 hectares of wilderness including preferred Koala habitat, in the spectacular Barrington Tops of New South Wales.
 Koala Ark will protect this habitat and manage it to benefit our remaining Koalas.
 Koala Ark will also be made available through the correct processes for injured and displaced Koalas to call home.

-Brush-tail rock-wallaby (BTRW) populations that were already considered endangered pre-fires are facing massive and critical decline across NSW due to the current wildlife crisis.
-Size of the NSW priority sites for this species pre-wildfire have been completely incinerated, with another 5 being at imminent risk.
+Brush-tail rock-wallaby (BTRW) populations that were already considered endangered pre-fires faced massive and critical decline across NSW due to the 2019-2020 wildlife crisis.
+The size of the NSW priority sites for this species pre-wildfire was completely incinerated, with another 5 being at imminent risk.
 What individuals are left are vulnerable to starvation with little to no food available, thirst due to drought, and increased risk of predation and road strike.

-Aussie Ark has observed this first-hand in the remaining population in the NSW Barrington region, and is on the ground fighting for the survival of those that remain.
+Aussie Ark has observed this first-hand in the remaining population in the NSW Barrington region and has been on the ground fighting for the survival of those that remain.